mendix/docs/content/en/docs/appstore/connectors/openai-connector.md

 ##### 4.3.3.2 Call Embeddings API (list input) {#embeddings-list-technical}

-Use the microflow `Embeddings_Execute_ListInput` to execute embeddings API call with a [DataBatch](#databatch) input with a list of text strings as [DataChunks](#datachunk) attached.
-The resulting embedding vectors returned by the model end up in the EmbeddingVector string attribute of the [DataChunks](#datachunk).
+Use the microflow `Embeddings_Execute_ListInput` to execute an embeddings API call with a [DataBatch](#databatch) input with a list of text strings, attached to the batch in the form of [DataChunk](#datachunk) objects.
+The resulting embedding vectors returned by the model end up in the `EmbeddingVector` string attribute of the [DataChunks](#datachunk).
 See [ENUM_EncodingFormat_Embeddings](#enum-encodingformat-embeddings) for the information of what encoding formats are suported.
 The encoding format can be left empty: if no value is specified, the default value as specified in the [OpenAI documentation](https://platform.openai.com/docs/api-reference/chat/create) will be assumed by the API.
 The `Model` value is mandatory for OpenAI, but is ignored for Azure OpenAI type configurations where it is implicitly specified by the deployment already.

 | Input | Output |
 | --- | --- |
 | `DataBatch`, `Configuration`, `Model`, `ENUM_EncodingFormat_Embeddings` | nothing |

-The `DataBatch` is a wrapper object for the ordered list of text strings for which the embeddings are generated.
+The `DataBatch` is a wrapper object for the list of text strings for which the embeddings are generated.
 You can use `DataBatch_Create` to create a new `Databatch`  and with `DataChunk_Create` new `DataChunk` objects will be added to the wrapper.
 The order is not relevant technically here; each `DataChunk` will be enriched with the corresponding embedding vector that was returned in the API call: the microflow `Embeddings_Execute_ListInput` already takes care of mapping the result onto the correct `DataChunk` entities and the microflow itself has no return value.

 ##### 4.3.3.3 Call Embeddings API (Advanced) {#embeddings-advanced-technical}